French Buttercream Recipe

 How to make French buttercream

 The most intense part of the recipe is the hot sugar syrup.
 It’s basically the beginning stages for making caramel but just before it starts to change in color, it gets poured into the whipping egg yolks.
-I highly recommend a candy thermometer for this part, since you want to get it right to 240F but if you don’t have one you can try a method called the soft ball stage
+I highly recommend a digital thermometer for this part, since you want to get it right to 240F but if you don’t have one you can try a method called the soft ball stage.

 To test this, once the bubbles slow down and get larger, use a spoon to remove a teaspoon of the hot sugar syrup and place it into a cup of cold water.
 If the sugar clumps together, pick it up and if it feels soft, it’s a ‘soft ball’.
 The soft ball stage means the sugar syrup is between 234 – 240F (112 – 116C), which is about 85% sugar.

 After you pour the hot sugar syrup into the whipping egg yolks to create the pâté à bombe, the butter gets added in slowly until the buttercream comes together.
-It usually comes together sometime at the last ¼ cup of butter but if you’ve added all the butter and beat it on high speed for a minute and it still doesn’t come together then see the troubleshooting section.

 How to flavor French buttercream

-Like any other buttercream, the flavor is buttery because it’s buttercream lol.
+Like any other buttercream, the flavor IS buttery because it’s buttercream lol.
 Don’t be afraid to add in a good amount of flavoring though, it can hold much more than American buttercream.
 I generally add about

-• ½ cup of melted (and cooled) chocolate chips
+- ½ cup of melted (and cooled) chocolate chips

-• ¼-⅓ cup cocoa powder
+- ¼-⅓ cup cocoa powder

-• ¼-½ cup jam/jelly, depending on how runny the consistency is
+- ¼-½ cup jam/jelly, depending on how runny the consistency is

-• 2-3 tsp vanilla extract, you can always add more depending on taste
+- 1 Tbsp vanilla extract, you can always add more depending on taste

 Troubleshooting Buttercream